e-cloud/tracegl/README.md

 ## Issues

 traceGL cannot instrument JavaScript coming from outside of its reach.
 For instance if you load jQuery from the google CDN, it cannot visualise that codeflow because it is not delivered by the traceGL proxy or static fileserver.
 If you keep your JS served through traceGL it should be no problem.

+##### Meteor issues
+Websocket connection currently not working due to traceGL proxy "Connection closed before receiving a handshake response".
+This means that you'll be able to trace events on the client, but all server calls will be rejected.